BEST wine MULLED WINE – which to use?

 Why isn’t mulled wine more popular in Australia?

-Mulled wine isn’t very popular in Australia primarily due to its warm climate, especially during the festive season, which makes hot beverages less appealing.
+Mulled wine isn’t very popular in Australia primarily because of its warm climate, especially during the festive season, when hot beverages are less appealing.

 Summer Recipe for Mulled Wine